amazon-archives/ecs-mxnet-example/README.md

 #### Create a CodeCommit repository and Connect with this repository

-1. Clone the github repository : git clone <repo>
+1. Clone this github repository : git clone https://github.com/awslabs/ecs-mxnet-example.git

 2. Go to AWS Console and select CodeCommit.
 Click Create New repository button.
 Enter a unique repository name( use image-classification-predict for this blog) and a description ex. machineeye-predict and click Create repository.
 You will get a URL to your CodeCommit repository similar to below https://git-codecommit.us-east-1.amazonaws.com/v1/repos/machineeye-predict